shuhratkulboboev/Python-Developer-Task/README.md

  ```

 ### Install Dependencies:
-    - Ensure that Python 3.8 or higher is installed (you can provide a simple `python --version` check).
+    - Ensure that Python 3.8 or higher is installed .
     - Install the required package `shapely` using `pip install shapely`.

 This makes it clear for users how to set up the environment for your project.
 Replace `<username>` with your GitHub username in the clone URL.